hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 Do that, now we can see pure PDF text specification.
 Hence, we can parse PDF content based on PDF Operators Specification.

+    By a reason that PDF stream (text content, image content, ...) is usually compressed for decreasing data size, PDF Reader and/or PDF Parser must uncompresses that stream before rendering or parsing.
+Almost PDF Document stream is decoded using FlateDecode filter which is based on the zlib/deflate algorithm.
+For getting plain text to analyze, we can use some tools to convert compressed PDF to uncompressed PDF.
+In my case, I utilize [pdftk](http://www.pdflabs.com/tools/pdftk-server/) with the command:

+    {% highlight bash linenos %}
+    pdftk compressedPDF.pdf output uncompressedPDF.pdf uncompress
+    {% endhighlight %}

+    Besides that, someone suggests [itextrups](http://sourceforge.net/projects/itextrups/) which is laid on iText library (written in Java).
+See the discussion [here](http://stackoverflow.com/questions/13368660/view-source-on-pdf-rendered-inside-a-browser).